babyman/slug-lang/README.md

 ### Using `@test`

-The `@test` annotation marks a function as a test case.
+The `@test` tag marks a function as a test case.
 These functions are executed independently, and the results of assertions or errors during their execution determine if the test passes or fails.

 To create a simple test using `@test`: